aimee-mcneil-melville/ToDo-Full-Stack/README.md

 - Send the authorization token with each request
 - Allow the user to log off
 - Hide/show components based on the user's auth status

+### Server-side

+- Create POST routes for `/auth/register` and `/auth/signin`
+- Save a hash of the user's password instead of the clear text password
+- Make the following routes accept only authenticated requests
+    - PUT `/api/v1/fruits`
+    - POST `/api/v1/fruits`
+    - DELETE `/api/v1/fruits`

 To make completing these steps a little easier, we'll be using the [authenticare](https://npmjs.com/package/authenticare) npm package.
 Install it with `npm install authenticare`.
 If you would rather not use `authenticare` and take the more difficult route and implement the low-level steps that `authenticare` does for you, [use these instructions](by-hand.md) instead.